openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune-User-Guide.md

 \# **systemctl start atuned**

-l  To query the status of the atuned service, run the following command:
+l  Query the atuned service status.

 \# **systemctl status atuned**

-If the following information is displayed, the service is started successfully:
+If the following command output is displayed, the service is started successfully:

 ![004-en_atune-img](figures/004-en_atune-img.png)

 ## 2.6 Starting A-Tune engine

-To use AI-related functions, you need to start the A-Tune engine service.
+To use AI functions, you need to start the A-Tune engine service.

-l  Start the atune engine service.
+l  Start the atune-engine service.

 \# **systemctl start atune-engine**

-l  To query the status of the atune-engine service, run the following command:
+l  Query the atune-engine service status.

 \# **systemctl status atune-engine**

-If the following information is displayed, the service is started successfully:
+If the following command output is displayed, the service is started successfully:

 ![004-en_atune-img](figures/004-en_atune-engine-img.png)